Said-taoussi/FinAi/README.md

 - [Key Features](#Key-Features)

 ## About the project
-FinAi is a financial assistant that helps users make better financial decisions.
-It can advise, calculate, generate financial statements and Excel files.
+FinAi is a financial assistant that helps users with thier financial life.
+It can advise, calculate relevant financial formulas, generate financial statements and Excel files.
+It can be used by both professionals aiming at increasing their productivity, and also by normal users who just want to make better financial decisions.
+FinAi is multilingual and can speak in Darija, French and English, making it accessible for the typical Moroccan user.

 ## Team
 - [Soufiane Ait El Aouad](https://www.linkedin.com/in/soufiane-ait-el-aouad/)